"A collaboration between some of the top biomedical researchers in the UK may be making progress towards finding a cure for HIV.

 Pregnancy Category B

 Reproduction studies conducted with saquinavir have shown no embryotoxicity or teratogenicity in both rats and rabbits.
-Because of limited bioavailability of saquinavir in animals and/or dosing limitations, the plasma exposures (AUC values) in the respective species were approximately 29% (using rat) and 21% (using rabbit) of those obtained in humans at the recommended clinical dose boosted with ritonavir.
+Because of limited bioavailability of saquinavir in animals and/or dosing limitations, the plasma exposures (AUC values) in the respective species were approximately 29% (using rat) and 21% (using rabbit) of those obtained in humans at the recommended clinical dose combined with ritonavir.
 Clinical experience in pregnant women is limited.
 Saquinavir should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 Antiretroviral Pregnancy Registry